aai-institute/beyond-jupyter/refactoring-journey/step03-model-specific-pipelines/README.md

 So far, all models use exactly the same features and use the same StandardScaler-induced representations of these features.
-Clearly, this is a compromise, as some of the models could, potentially, make good use of categorical features such as genre of the song; and we have already pointed out that the use of StandardScaler is not necessarily optimal for all the features it is currently being applied to.
+Clearly, this is a compromise, as some of the models could, potentially, make good use of categorical features such as the genre of the song; and we have already pointed out that the use of StandardScaler is not necessarily optimal for all the features it is currently being applied to.
 By making the input pipeline a part of the model, we gain the flexibility of